martintrollip/kotlin-journey/advanced-android/android-testing-starter-code/README.md

 Framework to create test doubles.
 Ii provides more than mocking though.
 It can also create stubs and spies.

+Use Mockito to create a mock for NavController,  attache said mocked controller to the fragment and verify that the navigate method was called.

 License
 -------